-This isn’t exactly a selling tip, but it will make you some extra money in the long-run.
+This isn’t exactly a selling tip, but it will make you some extra money in the long run.
 This is important if you’re an avid reader and you plan to sell the books you buy.
-The better you maintain your books, the more money you’ll get for it when you sell it on Amazon.
+The better you maintain your books, the more money you’ll get for them when you sell them on Amazon.
 ‘Like new’ conditions should always be the goal.

 6. Final thoughts